Learn to make homemade vegan white chocolate with this easy recipe. Just 6 simple ingredients!

 Where to buy cacao butter

 There are a number of brands of cacao available online and at health food stores.
-I really like this cacao butter (aff link) for a great combination of price and quality.
+I really like this cacao butter (affiliate link) for a great combination of price and quality.
 Cacao butter is naturally gluten free, but check labels to be sure that yours hasn't been exposed to gluten in manufacturing.

-Rather than using 100% cacao butter, I prefer to add nonhydrogenated vegetable shortening (aff link).
+Rather than using 100% cacao butter, I prefer to add nonhydrogenated vegetable shortening (affiliate link).
 Although you can make white chocolate with all cacao butter, the results tend to be too rich-tasting for most people (including me!).

 Since cacao is a superfood, it's a shame to add regular confectioners' sugar to it.
 I've taken coconut palm sugar and ground it as fine as possible, adding 1 teaspoonful of arrowroot powder or tapioca starch to it to prevent clumping.

-Vegan White Chocolate
+Vegan White Chocolate Recipe

 Ingredients

-4 ounces (112 g) edible raw cacao butter, chopped
+• 4 ounces (112 g) edible raw cacao butter, chopped

-4Â tablespoons (48 g) nonhydrogenated vegetable shortening*
+• 4 tablespoons (48 g) nonhydrogenated vegetable shortening, (See Recipe Notes)

-1 cup (115 g)Â confectioner’s sugar
+• 1 cup (115 g) confectioners' sugar

-1/4 teaspoon kosher salt
+• ยผ teaspoon kosher salt

-1Â teaspoon pure vanilla extract
+• 1 teaspoon pure vanilla extract

 Instructions

-In a medium-sized heat-safe bowl, place the cacao butter and shortening.
-Heat indirectly by placing the bowl over small pot of simmering water, making sure that the bowl doesn’t touch the water.
-Allow the cacao butter and shortening to melt, stirring occasionally.
-The mixture will be thin.
+• Heat indirectly by placing the bowl over small pot of simmering water, making sure that the bowl doesnโ€™t touch the water.

-With the mixture still over the simmering water, add the nut butter and mix to combine.
-Add the confectioner’s sugar, salt and vanilla, and mix until smooth.
-Remove the bowl from the pot and allow to cool briefly before transferring the mixture to a measuring cup for pouring into molds.
+• Remove the bowl from the pot and allow to cool briefly before transferring the mixture to a measuring cup for pouring into molds.

-Pour the mixture into silicone molds (really any flexible container will do) and refrigerate (or leave at room temperature) for about 30 minutes, or until solid.
-Remove from the molds and serve.
+• Pour the mixture into silicone molds (really any flexible container will do) and refrigerate (or leave at room temperature) for about 30 minutes, or until solid.

-Sonia Mantell says
+1. Sonia Mantell says:

 What size mold did you use and where can I purchase that same size mold you used?